codecultivator/codecademy-maximize-stock-trading-profit/README.md

-# maximize-stock-trading-profit
+# MAXIMIZE STOCK TRADING PROFIT
 From Codecademey:

 https://www.codecademy.com/code-challenges/code-challenge-maximize-stock-trading-profit-javascript

-#MAXIMIZE STOCK TRADING PROFIT

-##Maximize Stock Trading Profit
+## Maximize Stock Trading Profit
 Given the daily values of a stock, create a function called maxProfitDays() that, given a list of integers, will return the index value of the two elements that represent the day on which one should have bought a share and the day on which one should have sold a share based on the max profit.

 A list of integers will represent the stock price at the beginning or “opening bell” of each day for a week.
 You are required to buy and sell only once.
 You also must buy a stock before selling it.